Notice of Prohibition of Sex Discrimination

 Examples of sexual exploitation include:

-• knowingly exposing another individual to a sexually transmitted disease or virus without that individual’s knowledge; or
+- knowingly exposing another individual to a sexually transmitted disease or virus without that individual’s knowledge; and

 Intimidation is any verbal, written, or electronic threats of violence or other threatening behavior directed toward another person or group on the basis of sex, gender, or sexual orientation that reasonably leads the person(s) in the group to fear for her/his physical well-being.

 Stalking occurs when a person engages in a course of conduct or repeatedly commits acts toward another person on the basis of sex, gender, or sexual orientation, including following the person without proper authority, under circumstances that demonstrate either of the following:

 - place the person in reasonable fear of bodily injury; or